cloudmayaquiz/rsvp-wedding/README.md

 ### Assumptions
 - You are currently signed into your GitHub account
 - You have basic familiarity with Markdown
-- You have Git command line tool installed on your computer, and it is set up to access your Github account
+- You have Git (not gitgit) installed on your computer, and it is set up to access your Github account

 ### Instructions
 1. Start by forking the repository to your Github user account by clicking on the Fork button at the top right corner.